rixx/twitch-tools/rewards/etymology.md

 # Open

-- 'Knight': germanic, same word as the German 'Knecht' (farm hand, servant).
-Plural used to be 'knighten'.
-Rose in meaning from 'servant' to 'military follower' in the hundred years war, and by the 16th cent had finally reached nobility.
-In German, literally being unfree.
-We don't have any other root words!
 - 'Hollow': germanic, holh/*hul.
 Related the same word in German, 'hohl', and also 'Höhle' (cave).
 But NOT 'hull', unless you go back way further.
   The very ancient root is *kel-, PIE for "to cover, to conceal, to save", probably, which leads to the Sanskrit 'cala' (cave),